 Migration steps

-1. Snapshot your existing server before any changes.
+Snapshot your DO Droplet before any changes.

 Strengths

-• +Honest predictable pricing
++Honest predictable pricing without surprise egress

 Trade-offs